itsored/compound-mini/USER_GUIDE.md

 - **Problem:** Wallet connection not working
 - **Solutions:**
+  - **Switch to Telegram Web:** If you're on mobile or desktop app, try Telegram Web instead (web.telegram.org)
   - Make sure MetaMask is unlocked
   - Try refreshing the app
-  - Use WalletConnect if browser extension isn't working
+  - Use the "Injected" wallet option if using browser extension
   - Check that you've approved the connection
+  - **Mobile users:** If deeplink issues occur, switch to Telegram Web for a smoother experience

 ### WETH Balance Not Showing